 For example, at an entertainment company, hospitality has high business value, but a bad risk posture.
 For security and risk, this represents a true opportunity to increase investment in ensuring better security posture for a business unit that is vital to the overall business.

-Action 5: Take a portfolio view of cost optimization
+Action No. 5: Take a portfolio view of cost optimization

 Security and risk leaders need a holistic view of cost optimization.
 It boils down to two pieces: Supply and demand.
 Supply has two main areas, security contract management and cost savings, within security.
 Here are opportunities to negotiate strategies and deliver technology value efficiently.